MohdGhazanfar/DebiasUrduNLP/README.md

 ```bash
 streamlit run app.py
 ```

-## How to Use
-For detailed instructions on setting up the environment, running the scripts, and employing the debiased embeddings for further NLP tasks, please refer to the demo notebook.

 ## Contributing
 Contributions are welcome!
 If you have suggestions for improving the debiasing process or other aspects of the project, please review our contribution guidelines and submit a pull request.